PrincetonUniversity/introcmdline/README.md

 This workshop was prepared by Gabe Perez-Giz.
 It incorporates some elements from an earlier incarnation of this workshop by Ben Hicks and borrows some pieces from Jonathan Halverson.
+More recent contributions are from Kevin Abbey.